by Lauren Karp Kinghorn

 June 22, 2020

-Lauren's work was recently included in the Needham Bricks For Justice installed on June 22, 2020.
+Lauren's work was included in the Needham Bricks For Justice installed on June 22, 2020.
 Needham Bricks for Justice was a collective installation that commemorated the lives of Black people unjustly killed by police in the United States.
 Each name, each face represented a victim of these hateful acts of violence.
 Needham Bricks for Justice brought together the work and heart of about 20 local artists and activists.
 Click here to learn more about the exhibit.

 April 17- May 10, 2020